2016 World Matchplay

 The 2016 BetVictor World Matchplay was the 23rd annual staging of the World Matchplay, organised by the Professional Darts Corporation.
-The tournament took place at the Winter Gardens, Blackpool, from 16–24 July 2016.
+The tournament took place at the Winter Gardens, Blackpool, from 16 to 24 July 2016.

 Michael van Gerwen successfully defended his World Matchplay title by defeating Phil Taylor 18–10 in the final.
 It was the first (and would turn out to be, only) time that Taylor has been defeated in a World Matchplay final.
 Van Gerwen also became only the third player to successfully defend the Matchplay trophy after Taylor and Rod Harrington.

 The second round was also reduced in length from best of 25 legs to best of 21 legs.
 This still remains the current format for the World Matchplay.

 This tournament was the first time in the event's history that no matches went into 'extra legs', the first time that Taylor had been defeated in the final after winning his previous 15, and the first time that Robert Thornton won a match at the event.
 It was also the first time that James Wade was defeated before the World Matchplay quarter finals, after losing to Mervyn King in the first round.